 The Interconnection Customer shall enter into an agreement with the owner of the Affected System and/or other affected Participating TO(s), as applicable.
 The agreement shall specify the terms governing payments to be made by the Interconnection Customer to the owner of the Affected System and/or other affected Participating TO(s) as well as the repayment by the owner of the Affected System and/or other affected Participating TO(s).
 If the affected entity is another Participating TO, the initial form of agreement will be the GIA, as appropriately modified.

 Any repayment by the owner of the Affected System shall be in accordance with FERC Order No. 2003-B (109 FERC ¶ 61,287).

+14.4.1 Cost Allocation, Interconnection Financial Security, and Reimbursement for Multiple Participating TOs

+Interconnection Studies will list separate cost estimates for facilities and Network Upgrades required on the interconnecting Participating TO and affected Participating TO’s systems.
+These separate sums will produce a single, combined Maximum Cost Responsibility and a single, combined Maximum Cost Exposure for the Interconnection Customer.
+Current Cost Responsibilities for each Participating TO’s facilities and Network Upgrades may be adjusted up to the Interconnection Customer’s Maximum Cost Responsibility and Maximum Cost Exposure, as applicable.

+The Interconnection Customer will post its initial and second Interconnection Financial Security to the interconnecting Participating TO only, for the facilities and Network Upgrades on both the interconnecting and affected Participating TOs’ systems.
+The Interconnection Customer will post its third Interconnection Financial Security to each Participating TO based on the separate Current Cost Responsibilities for facilities and Network Upgrades on their respective systems.

+Each Participating TO will repay amounts received for Network Upgrades pursuant to this GIDAP.
+Reimbursement for Reliability Network Upgrades will be paid by each Participating TO but subject to a single, combined maximum based upon the Interconnection Customer’s generating capacity, as described in Section 14.3.2.
+If the amount funded for the Reliability Network Upgrades exceeds this maximum, each Participating TO will repay the Interconnection Customer proportional to the amount paid to it that contributed toward the maximum.

 Appendix EE